VictoriaShalabaeva/italian-cuisine-app/README.md

     - On Huawei Mate 20, the background image slightly jumps due to an appearing/disappearing address bar.

-    - On iPhone XR, the background image (instead of jumping) creates white spaces when the address bar appears/dissapears.
+    - On iPhone XR, the background image (instead of jumping) creates white spaces when the address bar appears/disappears.

       <img src="static/images/bugs/background-image-bug.jpg" alt="Background image bug on physically tested mobile devices." width="200px" height="auto">

-      Secondly, the background image on *All Recipes* and *Profile* pages is stretched out taking all the page lenth which makes the image have poor resolution.
+      Secondly, the background image on *All Recipes* and *Profile* pages is stretched out taking all the page length which makes the image have poor resolution.
 In Chrome DevTools mobile simulations, the background image is fixed while scrolling and takes the height of the view port.

 3. The fallback image for recipes cards takes a few seconds to load.